 - God is holy and can do no wrong.
 We do wrong.

-So, we are unlike God in so many ways, particularly in our practice, because we have fallen from his Holiness and we have the chaotic effect of sin influencing everything we believe and do.
-Therefore, not only will we have conflict among ourselves, we will also act in a manner that is very unlike God.
+So, we are unlike God in so many ways, particularly in our practice, because we have fallen from His Holiness and we have the chaotic effect of sin influencing everything we believe and do.
+Therefore, not only will we have conflict among ourselves, but we will also act in a manner that is very unlike God.